Jafer118/pixel-jump-bug-runner-game/README.md

 You can open the game directly by double-clicking index.html in your browser.
 The controls work as follows:

     Runner Mode: Spacebar or click/tap to jump or shoot.

-    Airplane / Boss Fight: Use the W key to move up and the S key to move down.

     Game Over: If your character crashes into a bug or obstacle, the game stops immediately and your score is displayed.

 3. Database & XAMPP